powsybl/powsybl-core/docs/simulation/dynamic_security/configuration.md

 `contingencies-start-time` defines when the contingencies start, in seconds.
 The default value of this property is `5`.

 **debugDir**
-This property indicates a directory path where debug files will be dumped.
-If `null`, no file is dumped.
+This property specifies the directory path where debug files will be dumped.
+If `null`, no file will be dumped.

 ### Examples